Overmind (comics): Fictional character biography

 The Overmind returned with the Defenders to their Earth.
 For a while this entity was welcomed into the Defenders' ranks, and the loose ends of the seven psychics' old lives were tied up.
-He assisted the Defenders in the rescue of Daimon Hellstrom from the Miracle Man.
+He assisted the Defenders in the rescue of Daimon Hellstrom from Miracle Man.
 The Overmind grew uncomfortable and eventually left the Defenders, and made them forget he was ever one of them.
 He tried to find a purpose by attempting to help Millwood, New Hampshire, a town of 800 people dying of chemical poisoning, by controlling their minds to foster the illusion that they were well.
 The Overmind was convinced to cancel the illusion and allow them to live in reality.

 When the Squadron transferred to this Earth, the Overmind's original psyche was stirred into awareness and absorbed the telepaths into his own billion-wide whole.
 His psychic powers were replenished and his true mind reasserted itself.
 He once more mind-controlled and kidnapped the Squadron to take revenge against the Stranger by organizing a raid against the latter's laboratory world.
 He freed many of the Stranger's superhuman captives to fuel his enslaved ranks.
 He locked the Stranger in a stalemated mental battle.
-When several Watchers arrived on an unrelated business the Overmind was wrought by paranoia, believing the Stranger to have summoned them for assistance, inducing psychosis, and enabling the Stranger to capture him as a subject of study.
+When several Watchers arrived on an unrelated business, the Overmind was wrought by paranoia, believing the Stranger to have summoned them for assistance, inducing psychosis, and enabling the Stranger to capture him as a subject of study.

-The Overmind's future counterpart travels back in time to present-day Squadron-Earth to aid the Scarlet Centurion in repulsing the expanding Nth Man.
-His head explodes from the effort and he dies.
+The Overmind's future counterpart travels back in time to present-day Squadron-Earth to aid the Scarlet Centurion in repelling the expanding Nth Man.
+His head explodes from the effort.

-He later apparently managed to escape and declined participation in the Mad Thinker's quest for vengeance against the Fantastic Four.
+The Overmind reappeared in the mainstream continuity and was Seen when he declined participation in the Mad Thinker's quest for vengeance against the Fantastic Four.